erikatudisco/programming_formalism/common-practices/notes_code_review.md

 # Benefits - team leaders

 - Better understanding of the projects
-- More maintainable and better-documented code that is easy to understand and modify
+- Maintainable and better-documented code
-- Better insight into any problems with data
-- Earlier visibility of quality issues
+- Earlier and better visibility of issues
-- Group reviews reduce the work burden
+- Group reviews reduce work burden
-- More robust analysis pipelines that can be reused and modified
+- Reusability and modification
 - High-quality code that can be released

 ---

-# To bear in mind when doing reviews
+# To bear in mind

-- Code reviews should not be used to evaluate individuals and their skill levels.
+- Should not be used to evaluate individuals
-- An open and safe environment where revealing mistakes and errors should not come with penalties or shame.
+- Revealing mistakes should not come with penalties or shame.
-- Code reviews should also be done early and often, to normalise this practice in the research team.
+- Sshould also be done early and often

 ---

-# What obstacles can we encounter in Code Reviews?
+# Potential obstacles

 - Conflicts of interest
 - Strong personal views about non crucial matters
 - Misunderstandings and/or misinterpretations
 - Code ownership
 - Psychological safety

----

-# Group Code Writing

-- To work as a group will help teach less experienced members of the group and more efficiently solve very difficult problems.
-- If there is a complex solution in computational methods that most people in the group need, it makes sense to find it together.
-- Regular documentation updates are useful to dedicate time to regularly bring a codebase to a good minimum standard.
-- Faster onboarding of members and greater impact of your work

 ---